 Accessibility Guides are an improved format that replaces Access Statements.

 Why should I produce one?

-- It can help you to meet your legal obligations under the Equality Act 2010.
+- It can help you to appraise your venue’s accessibility, an area where you have legal obligations under the Equality Act 2010.

-- It provides essential information for people with access needs
+- It provides essential information for people with accessibility requirements.

 - Unless accessibility information is clearly available, visitors may choose to go elsewhere.